CircleCI-Public/config-preview-sdk/docs/using-orbs.md

 ### Using dev versions
 While all production orbs must be published securely by organization admins, dev orbs allow your team broader latitude.
 See the [Orb authoring and publishing doc](orbs-authoring.md) for more information on how you can create your own dev orbs.

 A dev version must be referenced entirely, like `mynamespace/myorb@dev:mybranch`.
-Whereas production orbs allow wildcard semver references, there are no shorthand conveniences for dev versions.
+Whereas production orbs allow wildcard semver references, there are no  wildcards in dev versions.

-IMPORTANT NOTE: Dev versions are mutable and expire: their contents can change, and they are subject to deletion after 90 days, so we strongly recommend you do not rely on a dev versions in any production software.
+IMPORTANT NOTE: **Dev versions are mutable and expire.** Their contents can be changed by other members of your organization, and they are subject to deletion after 90 days, so we strongly recommend you do not rely on a dev versions in any production software and use them only while developing your orb.